 Brown Sugar Honey Glaze

-While ham is baking, prepare the glaze on the stovetop, which is made with:
+While pineapple baked ham is in the oven, prepare the brown sugar and honey glaze on the stovetop, which is made with:

 - 1/4 cup pineapple juice (I use the leftover juice from the canned pineapple rings.
 I always get canned pineapples that is soaked in 100% juice, not syrup.
 One can should be sufficient for this.)